materials-data-facility/MID3AS-AM-Challenge/index.md

 Record the generated submission number for personal records and for the NCDMM award eligibility agreement.
 To be eligible for award through NCDMM, teams/participants must submit a completed agreement to NCDMM no later than 2 weeks after challenge submissions are due.

 ## SCHEDULE
 Schedule updates will be posted here and communicated to all registered participants via email.
-The deadline to submit challenge answers will be no later than January 15, 2020.
+The deadline to submit challenge answers is January 15, 2020.
 AFRL will grade submissions and announce Top Performers approximately four (4) months after the submission deadline.
 A workshop will be hosted to debrief participants on the results and honor the Top Performers.

 ## QUESTIONS
 All questions related to the challenge and the data provided should be directed to marie.cox@us.af.mil.